-Overall in 2020, 6.35% of the non-clinical and 2.38% of the clinical workforce declared a disability through the Electronic Staff Record (ESR) compared to 4.5% of non-clinical and 2.0% of clinical workforce in 2019.
-The majority of Disabled staff are in clinical workforce cluster 7 (medical and dental trainees) at 7.55% compared to 2% in 2019.
+Overall in 2021, 4.11% of the non-clinical and 3.78% of the clinical workforce declared a disability through the Electronic Staff Record (ESR) compared to 6.35% of nonclinical and 2.38% of clinical workforce in 2020.
+The majority of Disabled staff are in non-clinical workforce cluster 3 (bands 8a - 8b) at 10% compared to 5.4% in 2020.
+There is a 5% increase in reported Disabled staff in 2021 in non-clinical workforce cluster 4 (bands 8c-9 & VSM) compared to 0% in 2020.

-This is an improvement in our disability declaration rates through ESR however we know that there are considerably more staff declaring they have a disability within the anonymised NHS staff survey.
-The 2019 survey results show 488 disabled staff participated in the survey out of 2237 total staff respondents, which equates to 22%.
+This is a slight decline in our disability declaration rates through ESR however we know that there are considerably more staff declaring they have a disability within the anonymised NHS staff survey.
+The 2020 survey results show 409 disabled staff participated in the survey out of 1927 total staff respondents, which equates to 21%.